-The recent comeback of protectionism and industrial policy will affect the international allocation of resources beyond the short run.
+The return of protectionism and industrial policy will affect the international allocation of resources beyond the short run.
 Analyzing similar events from the past can help us envision their long-lasting effects.
-What are some unintended consequences of trade barriers in strategic economic sectors?
-I study the anti-dumping and countervailing Duties (AD-CVD) implemented by the Obama Administration in 2012 against the imports of solar panels from China.
-Leveraging the variation given by the policy's discriminatory nature, which assigns differential rates to Chinese firms in the same industry, I develop a difference-in-differences design.
+I study the anti-dumping and countervailing Duties (AD-CVD) implemented by the Obama Administration in 2012 on the imports of solar panels from China.
+Due to their differential exposure to US trade policy, Chinese firms are granted different AD-CVD rates.
+I leverage this variation to develop a difference-in-differences design.
 I estimate the effect on Foreign Direct Investment (FDI) decisions by Chinese firms using a Poisson Pseudo-Maximum Likelihood method and data on FDI announcements from 2009 to 2015.
-My findings show that in 2012, targeted firms increase FDI by 145 million dollars per year, from a previous average of 9 million dollars.
-These results for greenfield investment do not carry over to cross-border mergers and acquisitions.
-I find a reduction in the number of projects of 50% in 2013 and 2014.
+My findings show that in 2012, targeted firms increase FDI by 145 million dollars per year from a previous average of 9 million dollars.
+These results are economically more relevant and last longer when considering only the intensive margin effects.
+However, the main findings for greenfield investment do not carry over to cross-border mergers and acquisitions.
 I use location choice models to test different hypotheses for FDI location.
-I find evidence of production fragmentation in Asia after the imposition of the duties, mostly to countries that end up becoming exporters of solar panels to the US, showing support for the export-platform hypothesis.
+I find evidence of production fragmentation in Asia after the duties, mostly to countries that become exporters of solar panels to the US.
 These results document FDI diversion that modifies investment patterns in the short run and eludes the trade barriers in the medium run, weakening the intended effects of the protectionist policy.

-This paper delves into the topic of institutional quality as a factor for Foreign Direct Investment (FDI) decisions.
-How do investors find out about the quality of a country's institutions?
-I posit that Investor-State Dispute Settlement (ISDS), an institutional arrangement present in Bilateral Investment Treaties (BIT), works as a mechanism for revealing a country's institutional quality.
-Having an ISDS case implies a negative reputational shock that should diminish the country's future FDI inflows.
-Meanwhile, BITs function as a commitment device between the two signing nations.
-Since most disputes occur in the context of a BIT, the overall result should also include their effect.
-I test this hypothesis and identify both the reputational and the commitment device effects by estimating a structural gravity equation using a Poisson Pseudo-maximum likelihood method.
-Results for my benchmark model show there is a small reputational shock that reduces FDI flows by USD 2.8 million 2 years after a dispute.
-This is more than compensated by the commitment device effect that increases these flows by USD 230 million.
-This shows that the reputational effects are small and that BITs promote FDI inflows in developing economies.
+Why capital does not flow from rich to poor countries is a classical economic development question that has received many answers since Lucas in 1990.
+The literature has shown that low institutional quality is the key to explaining this paradox.
+But how do investors discover the quality of a country’s institutions?
+In this paper, I analyze the role of Investor-State Dispute Settlement (ISDS), an institutional arrangement that gives foreign direct investors the right to take disputes with host governments to international arbitration, as a mechanism where institutional quality is revealed.
+Having a “case” is a negative reputational shock that hurts the country’s future foreign direct investment (FDI); the shock is worse if the country loses the case.
+Since most disputes occur in the context of a Bilateral Investment Treaty (BIT), which functions as a commitment device, the overall result should also include this effect.
+I test these hypotheses in developing economies and identify the reputational and commitment device effects by estimating a structural gravity equation using a Poisson pseudo maximum likelihood method.
+Results for my benchmark model show a reputational shock that reduces FDI inflows by USD 20 million one year after a dispute.
+This is more than compensated for by the commitment device that increases these flows by USD 95 million.
+My analysis of heterogeneous effects shows that the negative results are driven by a subsample of countries with a large history of disputes.
+This shows that the ISDS reputational effects are small and that the interaction of the whole set of institutions promotes FDI in developing economies.

 with Ishana Ratan